laurentyhuel/MarvelExplorer/README.md

 privateApiKey="xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 ```

-To get an API Key, please register to [Marvel Developer portal] (https://developer.marvel.com/account), and follow `Get a key`
+To get an API Key, please register to [Marvel Developer portal](https://developer.marvel.com/account), and follow `Get a key`

 ## Architecture